[Normative] Progress Studies

 Visions of the future

 As Diane Coyle noted in her response to the original article on Progress Studies, “the debate about progress therefore raises profound political and philosophical questions about the kind of societies we want.”
-Much of the current discussion about progress falls into ‘instrumental rationality’ - the ‘how’; if progress does indeed have a telos [final goal] it would be utopia.
-Teleological rationality could help coalesce workstreams and direct research agendas.
-Reading different visions of the future might also make us aware of gaps in our imagination and make available routes for progress that were previously invisible.
+Much of the current discussion about progress falls into ‘instrumental rationality’ - the ‘how’; does/should progress does have a telos?.

 - Manifestos for the Internet Age - github repo with all manifestos